 Different types of cherry trees in Japan

-Somei Yoshino (染井吉野) is the most popular sakura variety in Japan.
-It has five petals and is usually white with a pinkish tinge.
-The leaves only appear after the cherry tree has finished blooming, fully highlighting the flowers.
+Somei Yoshino (染井吉野) is the most popular variety of sakura in Japan.
+It has five petals and is usually white with a pink hue.
+The leaves only appear after the cherry tree finishes blooming, fully highlighting the flowers.
 It was widely cultivated during the Edo Period in Tokyo, becoming the most numerous in Japan.

 Yamazakura (山桜) literally means mountain cherry tree.
-This type of cherry tree is common and usually grows in nature, its flowers are slightly pink and small.
-Leaves usually develop along with flowering.
+This type of cherry tree is common and usually grows in the wild, its flowers are slightly pink and small.
+The leaves usually develop along with the blooming.

-Kawazu-zakura (河津桜) is a modern variety and usually blooms earlier and has a much longer flowering period than other species.
-Even in February it is possible to find these trees with pink flowers.
-It got its name because it was originally grown in Kawazu City in Izu.
+Kawazu-zakura (河津桜) is a modern variety that tends to bloom earlier and has a much longer blooming period than other species.
+Even in February, it is possible to find these trees with pink flowers.
+It got its name because it was originally cultivated in the city of Kawazu in Izu.

 Shidarezakura (枝垂れ桜) is a weeping variety, with drooping branches and long-lived, where the colors vary from pink to white.
 There is another variation with more than 5 petals called Yaeshidarezakura (八重枝垂桜).

-Kanhizakura (寒緋桜) is a bell-shaped sakura with a darker pink color, native to Okinawa and Taiwan and which blooms in January and February.
-Kanzakura (寒桜) is another type of cherry tree that blooms earlier than usual, where it excels in small parks because of this early bloom.
+Kanhizakura (寒緋桜) is a bell-shaped sakura with a darker pink color, native to Okinawa and Taiwan, blooming in January and February.
+Kanzakura (寒桜) is another type of cherry tree that blooms earlier than usual, standing out in small parks because of this early blooming.

 Cherry trees with many petals that take time to bloom

-Ichiyo is a type of sakura that has 20 petals that are light pink in color with fresh, green leaves.
-Ukon it has between 10 to 20 petals with a yellow color.
-Kazan it has about 30 to 50 petals with a pink hue and coppery brown leaves.
+Ichiyo is a type of sakura that has 20 light pink petals with fresh green leaves.
+Ukon has between 10 to 20 petals with a yellow color.
+Kazan has about 30 to 50 petals with a pink hue and coppery brown leaves.
 These three cherry trees tend to bloom later than the others.

 Kikuzakura (Chrysanthemum Cherry) can have up to 100 petals and is white with shades of pink.
-Shogetsu it has about 30 petals with white flowers and blooms with green leaves.
-Fugenzo it has about 30 to 40 petals with white flowers that turn pink when they open.
+Shogetsu has about 30 petals with white flowers and blooms with green leaves.
+Fugenzo has about 30 to 40 petals with white flowers that turn pink as they open.
 These three cherry trees also tend to bloom later than the others.

-Did you know that there are cherry trees that bloom in autumn?
-Jugatsuzakura (十月桜) literally means October sakura, a variety that blooms in autumn and winter with small, sparse flowers that combine autumn colors with snow.
+Did you know that there is a cherry tree that blooms in autumn?
+Jugatsuzakura (十月桜) literally means October sakura, a variety that blooms in autumn and winter with small and sparse flowers that combine the colors of autumn with snow.

 Curiosities involving Sakura in Japan

-Samurai used to be associated with cherry trees, because their flowering is short, representing the short life of many samurai on the battlefields.
-Sakura was also a symbol of love, where women adorned their hair with cherry branches to show they were looking for a partner.
+Samurais were often associated with cherry trees because their blooming is short, representing the short life of many samurais on the battlefields.
+Sakura was also a symbol of love, where women adorned their hair with branches of cherry trees to show they were looking for a partner.

-There is a Sakura over 2000 years old called Jindai Zakura (神代桜) over 10 meters tall and 13 meters in circumference at the root.
-Legends claim that it was planted by Emperor Takeru no Mikoto.
+There is a Sakura that is over 2000 years old called Jindai Zakura (神代桜) with more than 10 meters in height and 13 in circumference at the root.
+Legends say it was planted by Emperor Takeru no Mikoto.

-There are many products made from cherry blossoms, even soft drinks and drinks are usually launched during the spring at prominent places like McDonald's.
-Sweets like Wagashi, edible flowers and many other dishes.
-The flower is represented on all types of consumer goods in Japan, including kimonos, stationery and dinnerware.
-Furniture has also been made from the wood of the tree since the 16th century.
+There are various products made from cherry blossoms, even soft drinks and beverages are often launched during spring in prominent places like McDonald’s.
+Sweets like Wagashi, edible flowers, and various other dishes.
+The flower is represented in all types of consumer goods in Japan, including kimonos, stationery, and dishware.
+Furniture has also been made from the tree’s wood since the 16th century.

-In Japan, cherry trees symbolize clouds due to their natural mass blooming, and it also serves as a metaphor for the ephemeral nature of life associated with Buddhism.
-Cherry blossom signifies feminine beauty and symbolizes love, happiness, renewal and hope.
-The flowers' compromise, their extreme beauty and quick death, was often associated with mortality.
+In Japan, cherry trees symbolize clouds due to their natural mass blooming, and also serve as a metaphor for the ephemeral nature of life associated with Buddhism.
+The cherry blossom signifies feminine beauty and symbolizes love, happiness, renewal, and hope.
+The transience of the flowers, their extreme beauty, and rapid death have often been associated with mortality.

-During World War II, cherry trees were used to motivate the Japanese people, ignite nationalism as well as militarism.
-They were used in advertisements to inspire the “Japanese spirit”, mainly because of their relationship with the Samurai.
-In Imperial Japan, cherry trees were planted as a “claim of the occupied territory as Japanese space”.
+During World War II, cherry trees were used to motivate the Japanese people, ignite nationalism, and also militarism.
+They were used in propaganda to inspire the “Japanese spirit,” mainly because of their relation to the Samurais.
+In Imperial Japan, cherry trees were planted as a “claim of occupied territory as Japanese space.”

-The cherry tree fruit, the cherry, is considered the greatest symbol of sensuality, eroticism and sexuality, mainly due to its intense red color.
-Cherry trees are also a prevalent symbol in Irezumi, the traditional art of Japanese tattooing.
+The fruit of the cherry tree, the cherry, is considered the greatest symbol of sensuality, eroticism, and sexuality, mainly because of its intense red color.
+Cherry trees are also a prevalent symbol in Irezumi, the traditional art of Japanese tattoos.
 Sakura is even considered a color in Japan, a variation of white and pink.

 Japanese names related to Sakura

 The name Sakura is one of the most popular among girls in Japan (5th place).
-We know that Japanese names are usually written with ideograms that have different meanings, so let's finish by sharing a list of Japanese names that usually have ideograms related to cherry trees in Japan.
+We know that Japanese names are often written with ideograms that have various meanings, so we will finish by sharing a list of Japanese names that usually have ideograms related to cherry trees in Japan.

-- Sakura's character can refer to either flower, fruit or cherry tree.
-Different names can be written only with this ideogram which are: Sakura, Saku, Ou, Sakurasaki, Sara and Chieri.
+– The ideogram of Sakura can refer to the flower, fruit, or cherry tree.
+Different names can be written using just this ideogram, such as: Sakura, Saku, Ou, Sakurasaki, Sara, and Chieri.
 All these names are feminine!

-The name Sakura can be written with more than one ideogram as: [幸久来]; [紅桜桃]; [佐鞍] (family, surname); [佐久羅] and [佐久良].
-All these names are usually feminine, we recommend looking for the meaning of each ideogram in the desu
+The name Sakura can be written with more than one ideogram such as: [幸久来]; [紅桜桃]; [佐鞍] (family, surname); [佐久羅] and [佐久良].
+All these names are usually feminine, we recommend looking up the meaning of each ideogram at jisho.org

-Tsubomi it refers to the cherry blossom bud and can be written in different ways, the most common is 花咲実 which has the characters of flower, bloom and truth;
+Tsubomi refers to the bud of the cherry tree and can be written in different ways, the most common is 花咲実 which has the ideograms for flower, bloom, and truth;

 Responsive Table: Scroll the table sideways with your finger >>